VirusTotal/yara-x/site/content/docs/writing_rules/differences.md

 ```

 YARA 4.4 introduced the `--strict-escape` argument that turns on a strict
-check on escaped characters and return an error in such cases.
+check on escaped characters and returns an error in such cases.
 This is also
 the default behaviour in YARA-X.

+{{< callout title="Notice">}}

+When using the CLI, the `--relaxed-re-syntax` option allows you to force
+YARA-X to behave as YARA does, accepting the invalid escape sequences in regular
+expressions.

+{{< /callout >}}

 ## Differences in base64 patterns